cervand/parkinsons-keyboard/README.md

 - ⚙️ Responsive Keys: Our keyboard features keycaps that require slightly more force to press and have a significantly lower actuation point compared to standard keyboards.
 This design prevents accidental input by individuals with Parkinson's disease.

 ## 💡 How It Works
-Please watch this short video showcasing the Parkinson's Keyboard:
+Please watch this short video showcasing the Parkinson's Keyboard!

 [![Video](https://img.youtube.com/vi/Ovz5GyqcyMo/hqdefault.jpg)](https://youtu.be/Ovz5GyqcyMo)